It is such a secret place …. the land of tears

 I always cry my own tears when I read that passage because it permeates to the heart of my own protected child-self nestling deep inside.

-Your bonus because her wonderful song, which in truth, apart from the height, WAS me at that precise age, has been shamelessly ransacked in the text of this piece, your bonus therefore is Janis Ian:
+Your bonus because her wonderful song, which in truth, apart from her petite figure in contrast to my rather more gangly frame, WAS me at that precise age, has been shamelessly ransacked in the text of this piece, your bonus therefore is Janis Ian: